dijasila/GPAW/doc/documentation/directmin/directmin.rst

-Skew-hermitian matrices form a linear space and, therefore, conventional unconstrained minimization algorithms can be applied to minimise the energy with respect to `A`.
+Skew-hermitian matrices form a linear space and, therefore, conventional unconstrained minimization algorithms can be applied to minimize the energy with respect to `A`.

 Example